one-among-us/TelegramBackup/README.md

 ## Automatic Updates using GitHub Actions

-If you want to automatically backup/sync telegram channel data using GitHub Actions, you can do this:
+If you want to automatically backup/sync telegram channel data using GitHub Actions, you can do this.
+[Example repo](https://github.com/hykilpikonna/blog-data)

 1. Create a repo
 2. Add the workflow below to `.github/workflows/tgc.yml`